pnp/pnpcore/docs/using-the-sdk/pages-promote.md

 await page.PublishAsync();
 ```

-## Scheduling the publishing a page
+## Scheduling the publishing of a page

-After a page has been created you can immediately publish the page as described above, but you can also opt to schedule the page publication for a certain date.
-To do so you need to use one of the `SchedulePublish` methods.
-This method will verify the pages library does have scheduled publishing turned on via calling the `EnsurePageScheduling` method on the connected `IWeb`.
-To verify if a page has a pending publication scheduled you can verify the `ScheduledPublishDate` property.
+After a page has been created you can immediately publish the page as described above, but you can also choose to schedule the page publication for a certain date.
+To do so, you need to use one of the `SchedulePublish` methods.
+These methods will verify if the pages library does have scheduled publishing turned on via calling the `EnsurePageScheduling` method on the connected `IWeb`.
+To verify if a page has a pending publication scheduled you can use the `ScheduledPublishDate` property.
 This property is a nullable property, if there was no publication scheduled this property will not contain a value.
 If you want to remove the scheduled publication of a page you need to use one of the `RemoveSchedulePublish` methods.

 ```csharp
 // Create the page